dpranantha/academy-llm-applications-course-new/docs_for_trainers/Azure OpenAI/README.md

     - [ ] `GPT_4_MODEL_NAME`: The deployment name of your `gpt-4o-mini` model.
     - [ ] `WEATHER_API_KEY`: The key for the weather API used in `04_agents`.
 A key can be attained from https://www.weatherapi.com on the [free plan](https://www.weatherapi.com/pricing.aspx).
     - [ ] `NEWS_API_KEY`: The key for the news API used in `04_agents`.
 A key can be attained from https://www.newsapi.com on the [free plan](https://newsapi.org/pricing).
-- [ ] I have validated all the solutions notebooks run without errors using the GitHub CodeSpaces environment variables to ensure that the infrastructure is set up correctly.
-- [ ] I have duplicated my own version of the Miro board to use in the training.
-    - To do this, first request to join the `GoDataDriven Academy` team, by clicking the plus sign on the left-hand side of the [Miro homepage](https://miro.com/app/dashboard/).
-    - Once you are a member, head to the [Miro board template](https://miro.com/app/board/uXjVNABD2U8=/), click on the name of the board in the top-left corner and create a duplicate with a different name.
-    - Check that anyone with a link to the board by clicking `share` in the top-right corner of the new board.
-- [ ] I have obtained the GitHub handle of the participants.
-If you don't already have them, ask for them in your introductory email.
-- [ ] I have sent out a Teams/Zoom link to the participants if they are attending online.
-- [ ] 1 or 2 days before the start of the training, I have added the participants to the repo as collaborators with write access.
-    - To do this, go to the `godatadriven/academy-llm-applications-<training_name>` repoo and click the `settings` icon in the top-right corner.
-    - Navigate to `Access` > `Collaborators and Teams`.
-    - Under `Manage Access`, click `Add people`, enter the GitHub handle and select `write` access.

 ### After each training day
 - [ ] Reset the Azure OpenAI API key to prevent abuse outside the training ([how to](how-to-reset-openai-api-keys.md)).